Non-Relativistic Quantum Mechanics in Multidimensional Geometric Frameworks: Formulation of the NG Framework for Non-Relativistic Quantum Mechanics

 The motion of a particle in a potential well is an interesting case for understanding quantum mechanics in the 4G framework.
-The quantized wavefunctions $\left(\psi_{4G}=\psi_{n}\right)$ and energy $\left(E_{n}\right)$ of a particle in a one-dimensional potential box can be given below:
+The quantized wavefunctions $\left(\psi_{4G, n}\right)$ and energy $\left(E_{4G, n}\right)$ of a particle in a one-dimensional potential box can be given below:

 The $k$ is the particle wave vector in the 4G framework.
-The probability $P$ of finding the particle in the potential well should be a real number, which should be determined using Eq.~\ref{eq:14}.
-For a particle confined in a potential well within limits like $V=\infty$ for $x<0 \ and \ x>l$, and $V=0$ for $0<x<l$, the following boundary conditions can be applied to the spatial part of the eigenfunctions,$\phi_{n}(x=0)=0=\phi_{n}(x=l)$ that obey the following time-independent SE.
+In the 4G framework, the probability of finding the particle in the potential well should be a real number, as verified by Eq.~\ref{eq:14}.
+For a particle confined in a potential well within limits like $V_{4G}=\infty$ for $x<0 \ and \ x>l$, and $V_{4G}=0$ for $0<x<l$, the following boundary conditions can be applied to the spatial part of the eigenfunctions,$\phi_{4G, n}(x=0)=0=\phi_{4G, n}(x=l)$ that obey the following time-independent SE.

-This implies that the form of $\phi_{n}(x)= f(kx)$ needs to be determined to obey the boundary conditions listed above (BCs).
+This implies that the form of $\phi_{4G, n}(x)= f(kx)$ needs to be determined to obey the boundary conditions listed above (BCs).
 It can be shown that $f(kx)$ has three possible solutions, which can be generated by multiplying the arguments of exponential functions with negatives of the cube root of negative unity, namely $\exp{\left(-\Bar{1} kx\right)}$, $\exp{\left(-\Bar{\omega_{1}} kx\right)}$, and $\exp{\left(-\Bar{\omega_{2}} kx\right)}$.
 In this way, a general solution $f(kx)$ will be a linear combination of these eigenfunctions in the following form: \begin{widetext}

 \end{widetext} By plugging in the relations of these cube roots of negative unity and subsequently using the Euler identity, it can be shown that $f(kx)$ has the following form: \begin{widetext}